Infineon/mtb-example-psoc6-security/README.md

    </br>

    After programming, the *bootloader* starts automatically.
-Confirm that the UART terminal displays the current lifecycle state, access restrictions, status of protection units configuration, and status of the bootloader operation as highlighted in the figure.
+Confirm that the UART terminal displays the current lifecycle state, access restrictions, status of protection units configuration, and status of the bootloader operation as highlighted in the **Figure 2**.

    Note that the primary slot does not contain any valid image at this stage.